 The designer actually incorporated her own archived clothing in her New York Fashion Week show in September 2021 — we love to see it.

-This article, originally published in September 2021, has been updated to include new information on IKEA and Lululemon's programs.
+This article, originally published in September 2021, has been updated to include new information on IKEA, Lululemon, and Athleta's programs.